 Ummul Kathawalla, Ph.D. is the loving older sister of Zahara.
-Ummul received her Ph.D. in counseling psychology from the University of Minnesota and is currently a psychology fellow at the VA Bedford.
+Ummul is a licensed psychologist and an Assistant Professor of Clinical Practice at Suffolk University in Boston, MA.
 Ummul has many years of volunteering experience and was previously on the board of AshaUSA, a Minneapolis-based nonprofit focused on supporting the health and wellbeing of the South Asian community.
-She received her B.S. in human development and psychological services with a minor in global health from Northwestern University and her M.A. in psychology from the University of Minnesota.
+She received her Ph.D. in counseling psychology from the University of Minnesota and a B.S. in human development and psychological services with a minor in global health from Northwestern University.
 Her research examines how the societal context, life stress, and discrimination contributes to the development and persistence of identity and psychological conditions in minorities.
 In her clinical work, Ummul conducts therapy with clients with diverse backgrounds and psychological concerns.
 She uses integrative, client-centered approaches and focuses on identity and values exploration.
 She enjoys activities Zahara loved as well: yoga, reading, watching live music, traveling, cooking, trying new foods, and crafting.

 Jane Nienhuis is a loving friend of Zahara Kathawalla.
 Jane graduated with Zahara from UW-Madison in 2019 with a bachelor’s degree in Human Resources and Marketing.
 Jane has many years of volunteer service, including work with the Salvation Army and the Madison Public School System.
 Jane currently works as a Customer Development Associate with Kimberly-Clark in Chicago, IL.
 In her free time, she enjoys running, yoga, hiking and working on her Grandma’s farm.
 She is proud to work with the board to create a lasting and meaningful way to preserve Zahara’s love, energy and values.